khaledbashir/the11-dev/ARCHITECTURE-SINGLE-SOURCE-OF-TRUTH.md

 # 🏗️ ARCHITECTURE: Single Source of Truth

 **🚨 CRITICAL: This document is the ONLY authoritative source for architecture.
 Always read it fully before making changes.**
+Always use /root/the11-dev/ENTERPRISE-UX-TESTING-CHECKLIST.md  to create todos and checklists

 **Last Updated**: October 22, 2025
 **Status**: In Development / Being Fixed
-**Environment**: VPS self-hosted on port 3000 (`localhost:3000`)
+**Environment**: VPS self-hosted on port 3000 (`localhost:3000`) /root/the11-dev/frontend/app/api/sow/create/ANYTHINGAPI   is the source of truth anythingllm intergation
 ---

 ## 📋 Table of Contents